TomaszWoloszyn983/mood-design-gift-shop/README.md

 - How to create a nice login form  - https://www.youtube.com/watch?v=ylFLVBbB9AM

-- You Utbe tutorial how to create Paralax landing page using Bootstrap - https://www.youtube.com/watch?v=fu_shslaI14
+- You Tube tutorial on how to create a Parallax landing page using Bootstrap - https://www.youtube.com/watch?v=fu_shslaI14

 - Tutorial on Css Selector - https://www.youtube.com/watch?v=l1mER1bV0N0